Matt McCorkle

-Matt McCorkle is an American sound artist, sound designer and audio engineer based out of New York City.
+Matt McCorkle is an American artist, sound designer and audio engineer based out of New York City.

-McCorkle is a founding member of the musical collective cdza.
+McCorkle works between a variety of mediums with sound usually being a signature component.
+Creations like Antipsychotic, co-founding cdza, and collaborating with artists such as Jakob Kudsk Steensen.

-Music Production
+Music production

 McCorkle has worked with numerous mainstream artists including John Legend, A.R.
 Rahman, Fabolous, Angel Taylor and Laura Izibor.
 He created a mobile recording studio to work with artists such as Sublime with Rome, LMFAO, We The Kings, Less Than Jake, New Found Glory, Jonathan Batiste and Tinie Tempah.

-Sound Art and Installations
+Sound art and installations

 McCorkle blends augmented audio, audio scripting, ambisonics and field recordings to create a unique soundscape style derived from natural elements.
 His work has been shown internationally.
 McCorkle is known for his use of web audio scripting to create interactive audio applications that feature his creations.